Planning and land use data

 Waterloo is home to a young and growing population.
 Planning for this involves tracking growth trends and information.

 Use this page to find out more about population and land use trends.
-You can also download a data set that's updated annually.

 On this page